nanoc/nanoc/README.md

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/ddfreyne/nanoc)
 [![Dependency Status](https://gemnasium.com/ddfreyne/nanoc.png)](https://gemnasium.com/ddfreyne/nanoc)

+**Please take a moment and [donate](http://pledgie.com/campaigns/9282) to nanoc.
+A lot of time has gone into nanoc and I would like to keep it that way.
+Your support will ensure that nanoc will continue to improve.**

 # nanoc 3

 nanoc is a simple but very flexible static site generator written in Ruby.